Excel VBA Global Constant (2 Convenient Ways)

 VBA Breakdown

 This VBA code contains three global variables (ID4, Name4, and CGPA4) with specific data types.
-When you execute the Variable_Public_declaration1 subroutine, it sets the values of ID4 and Name4 from the active worksheet.
+Executing the Variable_Public_declaration1 subroutine sets the values of ID4 and Name4 from the active worksheet.
 Then, it displays a MsgBox showing the values of global variables ID4 and Name4.

 • Paste the following code into a new VBA Macro Editor.

-• Press the Run button or F5 key to run the code.
+• Click the Run button or press F5 to run the code.

 VBA Code Accessing Global Variables from Different Module